 I first heard about Pulse through Aesthetica Magazine back in late November 2018 and was super excited that the exhibit would be at the Hirshhorn Museum and Sculpture Garden in Washington D.C.
 The Hirshhorn is the Smithsonian’s museum of contemporary art located on the National Mall.
 I had visited the museum a handful of times over the past ten years and always had great experiences.
-Plus, the drive to D.C. on a weekend is only a couple hours from Central PA (even closer if your starting point is York County), making it an easy destination for an overnight getaway for the DO. team.
+Plus, the drive to D.C. on a weekend is only a couple hours from The Candy Factory, making it an easy destination for an overnight getaway.

 The Pulse exhibit is the work of Rafael Lozano-Hemmer (b.
 1967), where visitors’ vital signs are used to interact with technology to create visuals, sound, and movement.
 The first of three installations in the exhibit is Pulse Index, which allows participants to use a sensor to project an image of their fingerprints and a visualization of their heartbeats on the gallery wall.
 The fingerprint is added to a massive grid of 3,911 projected images as the oldest image from previous participants is erased.